FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

    If you want to use MySQL, please set type to MySQL.
 ```

 - `type`: The stored DB type, which supports `RocksDB`, `MySQL` and `External`.
-When the DB type is RocksDB, all the data of blockchain system is stored in the RocksDB local database; when the type is `MySQL` or `External`, the node accesses mysql database according to the configuration.
+When the DB type is RocksDB, all the data of blockchain system is stored in the RocksDB local database; when the type is `MySQL`, the node accesses mysql database according to the configuration.
 All data of blockchain system is stored in mysql database.
 For accessing mysql database, to configure the amdb-proxy.
 Please refer to [here](./distributed_storage.html#amdb) for the amdb-proxy configuration.
 - `max_capacity`: configures the space size of the node that is allowed to use for memory caching.
 - `max_forward_block`: configures the space size of the node that allowed to use for memory block.
 When the blocks exceeds this value, the node stops the consensus and waits for the blocks to be written to database.
 - `binary_log`: default is false. when set to `true`, enable binary log, and then disable the wal of rocksdb.